Published:

 In This Article

-Market Update: Home Prices Up, Interest Rates Rising
+Market Update: Home Prices & Interest Rates Dip

-2022 started off with a bang.
-Home prices across Oregon have been steadily increasing over the past year.
-In fact, prices have been on a steady climb since 2012.
-According to Zillow, home prices in Oregon increased 26.5% over the past year.
+Home prices across Oregon have dipped over the past year.
+According to Zillow, home prices in Oregon decreased 0.8% over the past year and currently sit at $487,843 by January 2026.

 That said, single-family housing starts are expected to increase in Oregon in an effort to curb the tight inventory and meet increasing demand as millennials enter the market in higher numbers.